 Sometimes people buy a house with a honed floor and mistakenly think that something is wrong with it because it seems dull compared to the shiny marble seen in hotels, etc. They reason that it should be shiny, or it just needs "polishing" with a marble "polish".
 Let's clarify....

-Thus, creating a particular finish on marble (or any stone) or polishing marble to make it "shiny" is not a DIY job.
+Long story short... creating a particular finish on marble (or any stone) or polishing marble to make and entire countertop or floor "shiny" is not a DIY job.

 However, let me explain the subtle distinction that arises with the issue of etching.